Deciding to Apply (top)

 What is the minimum GPA requirement?

 Applicants must be in good academic standing as defined by their school.
 While high academic achievement is a criterion for selection, there is no minimum GPA requirement beyond that, and the average GPA varies from year to year.
 Your application will be evaluated holistically and your GPA will be taken into consideration by your readers as a component of your overall eligibility for the Lawn community.
+The academic rigor of the courses you have elected to study is also taken into account in evaluating an applicant's GPA.

 How do I calculate my major GPA?